4-5 Day Travel Itinerary: New Orleans Zydeco and Blues

 Every afternoon Royal Street is closed off and the area fills up with street performers.
 There are mimes, magicians, and some of the best jazz, blues, and ragtime bands you’ll ever hear.
 It is amazing how quickly these bands can set up.
 One minute there is an empty street.
 The next there is a full-blown concert in play.

-Once you cross over to Bourbon, the atmosphere changes.
+Once you cross over to Bourbon, the vibe changes.
 Amble along, and soak it all in.
 There are neon signs advertising bars, voodoo stores, and palm reading parlors.
 Everywhere you look there are breasts, beads, and bawdy shops chock full of sex toys and tacky souvenirs.

 Day 2: Jackson Square, Mardi Gras World, and a Riverboat Cruise